LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/stringlocalization/modifying-string.md

 indicator: messaging
 ---

-You may change every string appearing on the SDK interface by overriding the respective string key.
+You can change strings appearing on the SDK interface by overriding the respective string key.

-**Note:** for how to create a new locale file, click [here](android-localization-strings.html#create-new-localization-file)
+**Note:** To create a new locale file, see [Override SDK Strings](mobile-app-messaging-sdk-for-android-string-localization-override-sdk-strings.html#create-new-localization-file).

 ### General